aigoncharov/class-logger/README.md

   - Why?
 It's a rare case when your prototype changes dynamically, therefore it hardly makes any sense to log it.
 - Drop any of them that have `function` type.
   - Why?
 Most of the time `function` properties are just immutable arrow functions used instead of regular class methods to preserve `this` context.
 It doesn't make much sense to bloat your logs with stringified bodies of those functions.
-- Drop any of them that are not plain objects.
+- Transform any of them that are not plain objects recursively.
   - What objects are plain ones? `ClassLoggerFormatterService` considers an object a plain object if its prototype is strictly equal to `Object.prototype`.
   - Why?
 Often we include instances of other classes as properties (inject them as dependencies).
-Our logs would become extremely fat if we included stringified versions of these dependencies.
+By stringifying them using the same algorithm we can see what we injected.
 - Stringify what's left.

 Example: